Charlecote's 2018 commemoration of the First World War

-From 22 September until the end of the year we’ll look at the local consequences of the First World War and its impact on Charlecote and its wider estate.
+Until the end of the year we are now looking at the local consequences of the First World War and its impact on Charlecote and its wider estate.
 If you've visited earlier in the year, we have more new research to share with our visitors.

 Close to home

-The carriage room will be the focus of our own War Horse story, and you can find out more about Sir Henry’s distress as his own favourite horse left for France.
+The carriage room is the focus of our own War Horse story, and you can find out more about Sir Henry’s distress as his own favourite horse left for France.

 In the billiard room we’re looking at the contribution of the man who was to become Brian’s father-in-law.
 He was the renowned author of The Thirty Nine Steps, John Buchan, and his secret propaganda work for the war was “the toughest job I ever took on”.